xingbod/xingbod.github.io/_pages/services.md

 Talks
 ======
+* [2022/05/20] "Learning to remove the Bayer-Filter of your camera to see in the dark", Institute for Basic Science (IBS).
-* [2022/04/08] "In light of computational photography and low-light image enhancement", Universiti Malaya.
+* [2022/04/08] "In light of computational photography and low-light image enhancement", Universiti Malaya (UM).
 * [2021/08/01] "Learning a hashing to protect face", Chinese University of Hong Kong (CUHK).